olga-od-ua/hello_ireland/README.md

 9. Currently, the How It Works section on the Home Page states that "You will receive a digital copy of the purchased image via email within 3 days upon successful purchase."
 This will be carried out by the admin who will be checking the new orders and sending the digital copies of the image manually to the customer.
 It is planned to automate this process where the admin will automatically receive notifications when a new order is placed and the digital copy of the purchased image will be sent to the customer at the time of purchase.

 10. As new photographers join the store it would be great to create a separate app to manage photographers' database and display them on the about us page in a more concise code, e.g. a for loop.
-Due to time constraints this is added to the future features and a bootstrap carousel was used to display just three photographers for visual UX purposes.
+Due to time constraints, this is added to the future features and a bootstrap carousel was used to display just three photographers for visual UX purposes.
 Once that is implemented, we will be able to display the photographer's name under the images they have taken and sort and filter by photographers.

 11. Currently when a user signs in from a product details page from the login link under the review section, they are brought to the sign in page and once signed in, they are redirected to the home page instead of the same product details page.
-Due to time constraint this issue was not resolved and is planned to be tackled in the future.
+Due to the time constraints, this issue was not resolved and is planned to be tackled in the future.

 12. There is currently no pagination or back to top button in place on My Favourites page and this is planned as a future feature.

 13. Users can leave reviews in any language.
 It would be great to explore the solutions to tackle different languages in the future.

 14. Due to time constraints defensive programming was not extensive enough.
-It is planned to implement is widely throughout the site (e.g. when a user is deleting an object it is necessary to ask them to confirm their action to prevent unwanted actions).
+It is planned to implement it widely throughout the site (e.g. when a user is deleting an object it is necessary to ask them to confirm their action to prevent unwanted actions).

 15. It would be great to allow users to sort and/or filter by location.